|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Symmonds and Horvath concluded that regardless of the reason for the results, the findings of their study suggest that if a therapist has to "risk" straining the relationship with one of the partners, the failure to have a strong alliance with the male partner may have more negative consequences.

-On this track, we have discussed a research study into factors that influence the development of a working therapeutic alliance during conjoint therapy for couples dealing with marital conflict.
+In this section, we have discussed a research study into factors that influence the development of a working therapeutic alliance during conjoint therapy for couples dealing with marital conflict.

-On the next track we will discuss four specific patterns by which couples commonly undermine communication.
+In the next section, we will discuss four specific patterns by which couples commonly undermine communication.
 These four patterns are escalation, invalidation, negative interpretations, and withdrawal and avoidance.

 Others who bought this Couples Course